 4. Check the bowl.
 I don’t even like talking about this because we all know about my aversion to bodily fluids, but if your urine is dark, you need more water.

 5. Consider drinking an electrolyte-enhanced alkaline water.
+This is probably one of my best hydration tips for cool weather.
 The health community believes that disease and infection have a harder time living in an alkaline environment.
 Therefore you should drink more alkaline, high-pH water like Essentia to neutralize acid levels and keep your body in top condition to fight off winter colds and flu better.

 Essentia water is committed to producing purified and electrolyte enhancing water.
 The difference between Essentia and other bottled waters is that Essentia removes the acidic water clusters via ionic separation and increases the alkaline earth minerals, resulting in a pH of 9.5.
 If you’re not a scientist, this means that they take out the bad stuff and put in more of the good stuff, so that you’re not drinking just plain water, or water that has been chlorinated by the city or town you live in.
 It’s water sourced from the best places on earth, and then purified and enhanced with more good stuff.

 Now for my thoughts.
 The packaging is awesome.
 It’s very attractive, and honestly, when I open my fridge, it looks like I have 6 bottles of Vodka in there.
 Which I totally don’t mind.
 I received 6 bottles of water to try, and the two largest were a little crushed when I got them.
 The tops were bent.
 They didn’t leak though, and I just popped them back into shape.
 I’m not going to say it’s Essentia’s fault, because it’s the holiday season and everything is getting crushed.
 I swear the postal workers have package stomping parties this time of year.